 A first step in understanding a piece in PKP terms is annotating chromatic scale symbols next to melody notes on a staff.
-The annotations provide a way of writing down skeleton melody lines directly, as shown next for a familiar piece, Happy Birthday to You.
-Bar lines would be added to represent a melody line from written music.
-Asterisks indicate repeated notes, differently colored arrows indicate ups and downs, commas indicate phrasing, and optional red highlighting indicates melody peaks within phrases, to help the eye see them in a line of text.
+Skeleton melody lines so identified may be written down separately, as shown next for a familiar piece, Happy Birthday to You.
+Asterisks indicate repeated notes, differently colored arrows indicate direction changes, and commas indicate phrasing.
+The direction changes bring forward the peaks and valleys of the melody line (some examples in Chapters 3 and 5 show an arrow prefix for every melody note because that's the way I originally developed them, but indicating only direction changes reduces visual clutter, loses no information, and helps in seeing peeks and valleys).